MikeDigitize/JSFundamentals/README.md

 ### IIFE

 It is possible to create closure like effects at runtime through the use of IIFEs (Immediately Invoked Function Expressions).
 An IIFE is a function wrapped in an expression and immediatley called<code>(function(){})();</code>.
-Whereas with closures variables are able to be retrieved through reference, IIFEs close around values (not references to a value) inside them or passed in to them, essentially preserving a snapshot of the value at the point of execution.
+Whereas with closures, variables are able to be retrieved through reference, IIFEs close around values (not references to a value), essentially preserving a snapshot of the value at the point of execution.
 To illustrate that, consider the following example:

 ```javascript
 var a = 1;